 Just a thought, I’m actually pretty sure you could just stack the fruit and freeze them and they would stay together, but then again frozen fruit dipped in chocolate and little kids probably wouldn’t exactly be mess-free.
 My 2-year-old daughter somehow gets food from just about every meal she eats in her hair so I’ll take the sticks, thank you.
 We need all the help we can get keeping food where it’s supposed to be around here!

 To make these a little fancier you could dip the chocolate in coconut or chopped nuts while it’s still soft.
 It does harden especially quickly because of the coconut oil, but if you dip them right away the nuts/coconut would stick and that would taste delicious.
 I was all about reducing the mess with these ones though.

-Also, about the coconut oil, I don’t recommend using anything else because I love the “magic shell” feel that coconut oil provides, but if you don’t have coconut oil, just 1 tsp of any flavorless oil should work fine just to help it melt and make it easier to dip.
+Unfortunately there’s no substitute for the coconut oil, since that is what gives the chocolate that “magic shell” feel.
+But if you don’t have coconut oil, just 1 tsp of any flavorless oil should work fine just to help it melt and make it easier to dip.
 I also recommend using bar chocolate and not chocolate chips because chocolate chips are harder to work with but if that’s all you have it will work.